quat1024/YoureAnExpertHarry/README.md

 You're an Expert, Harry!
 ========================
+By the Spirit of Quat

+Disclaimer: Quat1024 made this mod in its first iteration.
+(You can tell because this repo is a fork of his.)
+He has graciously given control and distribution of it to me (because he thinks it's a horrible idea ~and so do I tbh~).

 The new age of expert modpacks has arrived!

 To create your very own Expert Mode modpack:

-* download *You're an Expert, Harry* and put it in your mods folder; launch the game once to generate a sample config file, `youre_an_expert_harry.json`
+* download *You're an Expert, Harry* and put it in your mods folder; launch the game once to generate a sample config file, `youre_an_expert_harry.json`.
+  * The sample will (eventually) have more reasonable progression.
+Right now it just guarantees that the modpack is sane and (theoretically) completable.
 * tweak the settings to your liking
   * `goal_items`: An array of items players will have to craft to win your pack
   * `banned_items`: Items that will never appear in a recipe (unobtainable items)
+  * `base_items`: Items that will have their original crafting recipe (like iron ingots), which the mod will use to craft bottom-tier items.
   * `heck_methods`: Available recipes and the recipe levels they are applicable at
   * `top_difficulty`: The starting recipe level of the goal_items.
+  * For each goal and banned item, you can add a tier number.
+  * If you put a goal item in tier 2, the item may show up in recipes in tiers 3, 4, and 5, but it'll be craftable in tier 2.
+  * If you put a banned item in tier 4, the item will be banned in tier 4 and 5 and can't show up until a lower tier.
 * run the game, open a world, and run the command `/youreanexpertharry`
 * *You're an Expert, Harry* will automatically generate .zs files in your scripts folder
 * Relaunch the game to load your .zs files (make sure you have CraftTweaker)